 The University provides drug/alcohol counseling, treatment and rehabilitation programs for students and University employees.
 Resources include the Director of Health Services located in the West Village, Building 1, room 110 and University counselors located in Counseling Center located at 3112 E. Rosedale Street.

 POLICY STATEMENT OF PREVENTION OF ALCOHOL ABUSE AND DRUG USE ON CAMPUS AND IN THE WORKPLACE

-Drug-Free Schools and Communities Act Texas Wesleyan University a drug and alcohol prevention program (DAAPP).
-This document must describe:
+Drug-Free Schools and Communities Act Texas Wesleyan University Spring 2018